JafarJ/CRM-API/README.md

-<h1 style="margin:auto"><b>SIMPLE CRM API</b></h1>
+<h1 align="center"><b>SIMPLE CRM API</b></h1>

-# Laravel 8.9 Social media site [Visit!](http://18.191.134.123/)
+## Laravel 8.9 CRM API
 Hey!
-I´m Jafar Jabbarzadeh, a wannabe software engineer from Las Palmas de Gran Canaria! https://www.linkedin.com/in/jafarjabbarzadeh/ And this is a Laravel 8.9 based Instagram clone, complete with accounts, posts, likes, follows, main and explore page, and more!
+I´m Jafar Jabbarzadeh, a wannabe software engineer from Las Palmas de Gran Canaria! https://www.linkedin.com/in/jafarjabbarzadeh/ And this is a Laravel 8.9 based CRM API ment to be used via an API development environment, including user roles and prospects management.

-## About Instantgram
-Instantgram is a Instagram clone purely made for educational purposes, meant to mostly work and look like the official Facebook daughter app.
-Build with Laravel and node for backend and Bootstrap for front-end.
-Under deployment is information about that and the link to visit the deployed version where you can create your account and start posting things, if you do please follow me on there, it´s /profile/1, or JafarJ, that way I can be number one social media person on at least one site.

 ## Installation
 If you want to clone this on your local machine let me help you with the set-up.